Jonathan-Adly/AgentRun/README.md

         return e
 ```

 Finally, we will set up a function that takes the user query and returns an answer.
-Using Agentrun to execute code when the LLM determines code execution is necesary to answer the question
+Using AgentRun to execute code when the LLM determines code execution is necesary to answer the question

 ```python
 def get_answer(query):